anthonysgevans/syllabify/README.md

 The cmuparser can be tested from the command line.
 It will transcribe 100 words chosen at random from a descriptive dictionary packaged with this project.

 ___
-# Syllabify

-syllable.py partitions phoneme strings into syllables by modelling the rules of syllable formation.
-The module implements Onset Maximalism as described by Mahon[?] and maintains the phonotactic rules of the English language.

-The syllable module has access to several data structures defined in syllable types.py:
-Syllable The public facing data container of the syllable data structure.
-It has getter methods for onset, nucleus and coda Cluster objects as well as Boolean methods to test onset, nucleus and coda elements.

-Rime A constituent of the Syllable data object, the Rime class is a wrapper for the nucleus and coda segment of the Syllable.

-Cluster The data container that holds groups raw Consonants and Vowels.
-Consonant A wrapper for Consonant phoneme characters.

-Vowel A wrapper for Vowel phoneme characters.

-Empty Any syllable segments not populated with Consonants or Vowels are given in- stantiations of the Empty class.

-The syllable module has a method called factory that produces well-formed syllable objects. factory defines three further sub-methods: phoneme fact, cluster fact and sylla- ble fact. phoneme fact tokenizes a string of phoneme characters into appropriate Vowel and Consonant Objects. cluster_fact combines Vowel and Consonant objects into groups of like types and syllable fact models syllable forming rules adjusting the phonemic com- position of Cluster Objects and assigning them to appropriate syllable regions.

-The Syllable module has one public method: generate(word) which takes as argument a string word.
-The method retrieves a list of phoneme representations of the argument word and maps the factory function to each phoneme string.
-The method returns a list of well-formed Syllable objects.

-The syllable module can be executed from the command line.
-It will transcribe, and return the syllable structure of 100 words chosen at random from a descriptive dictionary packaged with this project.

-___
 # Background